carsonmcdonald/tmux-wifi-os-x/README.md

 ## WIFI + tmux

-Display your WIFI info in a tmux window.
+Display your WIFI info in a tmux window on OS X.

 ![Screenshot](https://github.com/carsonmcdonald/tmux-wifi-os-x/raw/master/screenshot.png)

-## Use
+## Usage

 Put something this in your .tmux.conf file: